esquaredanalytics/SWE4213-Lab1/README.md

 Hint: It is possible that something is missing in this documentation which will throw an error when you try to follow these instructions.

+**Note:** Don't forget to include your name, student number, and use of AI statement in your README.md.

 ## Setup DB
 Shown here are the commands you need to start up your database.